pts/mkfs-bootable-minix1/README.md

    sector) of that tpartition, and starts running it in real mode at 0:0x7c00.
-3. The boot sector contains the first sector of bootlace, one of the components of the Shoelace boot manager.
+3. The boot sector contains the first sector of bootlace, one of the components of the ShoeLace bootloader.
 It loads the second sector (right after the boot sector) of bootlace, and the resulting code loads the file named */shoelace* (typical size: 47 KiB, including symbols) on the minix1 filesystem on that partition, and starts running it in real mode at 0x1000:0.
 The bootlace code is smart enough to understand and read a minix1 filesystem (superblock, root inode, root directory, file inode, file data).
 It can load a file even if it's fragmented.
-4. The /shoelace component of Shoelace loads its config file */etc/config* on the Minix1 filesystem, and loads and boots the kernel specified in the config file.
+4. The /shoelace component of ShoeLace loads its config file */etc/config* on the Minix1 filesystem, and loads and boots the kernel specified in the config file.
 Typically it is used (and it's more convenient to use it) to load Minix kernel component files (kernel, mm, fs and init) rather than the full kernel image file.
 The kernel component files are typically in the directory */etc/system*.

+bootlace fits nicely in the minix1 filesystem without overlapping with important filesystem data structures.
+That's because the first block (1 KiB) of a minix1 filesystem is the boot block, and it can contain any data.
+In fact, the bootlace code is small enough to fit into the boot block. bootlace was written in a combination of C and assembly.
+It's remarkable that a simple C compiler ([Bruce's C compiler (bcc)](https://gitlab.com/FreeDOS/devel/bcc)) in 1989 can produce such a compact code.

-Shoelace can also boot from floppy.
+ShoeLace can also boot from floppy.

-Shoelace is not able to boot from a minix1 filesystem spanning over an entire HDD (e.g. */dev/hd0*), it works only with filesystems on a partition.
+ShoeLace is not able to boot from a minix1 filesystem spanning over an entire HDD (e.g. */dev/hd0*), it works only with filesystems on a partition.
 However, by replacing the bootlace component with something else, the replacement can convince the /shoelace component to boot that way.
 In this